nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature allows the user (teacher) to find a list of students from Teacher's Pet by one of the specified keywords.

-#### Proposed Implementation
+#### Implementation Details

-The proposed `find` mechanism is facilitated within [TeachersPet.java](https://github.com/AY2223S1-CS2103T-T09-4/tp/tree/master/src/main/java/seedu/address/model/TeachersPet.java).
+The `find` mechanism is facilitated within [TeachersPet.java](https://github.com/AY2223S1-CS2103T-T09-4/tp/tree/master/src/main/java/seedu/address/model/TeachersPet.java).
 There are 7 different variations of `find`:
 1. Find by name: Find all matching student(s) with any matching full keyword(s) from name of student using `find n/[KEYWORDS]`.
 2. Find by email: Find all matching student(s) with any matching full keyword(s) from email of student using `find e/[KEYWORDS]`.